-To: Michael H. Holland, Marty D. Hudson, Daniel R. Jack, and Michael McKown
+To: Michael H. Holland, Marty D. Hudson, and Daniel R. Jack

 The facts and circumstances of this dispute concerning the provision of benefits under the terms of the Employer Benefit Plan have been reviewed.

-Is Respondent required by the terms of the Employer Benefit Plan to provide benefits for Complainant’s emergency room visit on December 24, 2010?
+Is Respondent required to provide benefits for Complainant’s emergency room visit on June 3, 2012?